 Washburn is a very small town located in the state of Tennessee.
 With a population of 4,260 people and just one neighborhood, Washburn is the 142nd largest community in Tennessee.

-Washburn is a blue-collar town, with 45.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Washburn is generally considered to be a blue-collar town.
+45.83% of the Washburn workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Washburn is a town of construction workers and builders, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Washburn who work in maintenance occupations (8.23%), management occupations (7.43%), and office and administrative support (7.37%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Washburn has relatively fewer families with younger children, and/or college students.
 Combined, this makes Washburn a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Washburn doesn't have a public transportation system that people use for their commute.
+Washburn is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Washburn in 2022 was $23,254, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $93,016 for a family of four.
 However, Washburn contains both very wealthy and poor people as well.